President, Chief Executive Officer

 Vikas Gupta joined Repligen in March 2016 as Vice President of Business Development and Strategy.
 Prior to joining Repligen, Mr. Gupta worked at GE Life Sciences from 2012 to 2015 in commercial leadership roles managing its Enterprise Solutions & Services business as well as the single-use and filtration portfolio.
 Before GE, Mr. Gupta worked at Millipore from 2004 to 2011 in business development and product management roles, playing an instrumental role in the early growth of its Mobius single-use bioprocessing business.
 He is one of the early champions of a risk-based approach in assessing the impact of extractables and leachables, as well as sustainability initiatives for the disposal of disposables.
 He received his B.S. in Chemical engineering and an MBA from India, and an M.S. in Finance from Bentley University in Waltham, MA.

-Gustav Silfversparre was named Vice President of Operations at Repligen in March 2013 and is managing Repligen’s manufacturing site in Lund, Sweden.
+Gustav Silfversparre was named Vice President of Operations at Repligen in March 2013 and is managing Repligen manufacturing sites in Europe.
 Before coming to Repligen, Mr. Silfversparre was Operations Director at Novozymes Biopharma AB, which was acquired by Repligen in December 2011.
 Between 2008-2010, Mr. Silfversparre was Head of Biopharma Coordination, a global project and production coordination function for the biopharma area within Novozymes.From 2002 to 2008, Mr. Silfversparre was Head of the Development Department at Novozymes Biopharma AB.
 Mr. Silfversparre received a Tech.
 Lic.
 Biotechnology at Royal Institute of Technology and M.Sc.
 Chemical Engineering at the Faculty of Engineering, Lund University.

 A graduate from the University of Leeds, England, Stephen Tingley has been a recognized contributor to the bioprocessing industry for over 25 years.
 Having worked initially for GSK, Mr. Tingley then joined Millipore creating and sharing expertise in sterile and downstream processing.
 At Millipore, Mr. Tingley became a recognized early champion of the development and adoption of single use technologies.
 He has had experience commercializing several leading technologies, including massively parallel microbioreactors system for upstream process development, multi-column chromatography and, most recently, leading the disposable chromatography team at Repligen that developed the OPUS® pre-packed column line.

 Nicolas M. Barthelemy has served as a director of Repligen since June 2014.
-Mr. Barthelemy brings over 25 years of industry experience to the director role.
+Mr. Barthelemy brings over 30 years of industry experience to the director role.
 Mr. Barthelemy served as President and CEO of bioTheranostics, a molecular diagnostics company, from September 2014 until February 2017.
 Prior to bioTheranostics, he served as President, Global Commercial Operations at Life Technologies, which was acquired by Thermo Fisher Scientific in February 2014.
-Prior to Life Technologies, Mr. Barthelemy was with Biogen for eight years, most recently as Vice President, Manufacturing and General Manager for the company’s manufacturing organization at Research Triangle Park.
+Prior to Life Technologies, Mr. Barthelemy was with Biogen Inc. (“Biogen”) for eight years, most recently as Vice President, Manufacturing and General Manager for the company’s manufacturing organization at Research Triangle Park.
 He began his career with Merck & Co., Inc. as a Senior Project Engineer, Vaccine Technology.
-Mr. Barthelemy currently serves on the board of directors of Fluidigm, 908 Devices and Biocare Medical.
+Mr. Barthelemy also serves on the board of directors of three publicly traded companies: Fluidigm Corporation, Twist Bioscience and 908 Devices Inc., and three privately held companies; Biocare Medical LLC, NanoCellect Biomedical, and Slingshot Biosciences.
+He also serves as an advisor to Warburg Pincus, a private equity firm.
 Mr. Barthelemy received an M.S. in Chemical Engineering from the University of California, Berkeley, and an engineering degree from Ecole Supérieure de Physique et Chimie Industrielles, Paris.
-Mr. Barthelemy’s qualifications to sit on the Company’s Board of Directors include his extensive experience in the bioprocessing field, including large scale biologics manufacturing and commercialization of consumables used in bioprocessing.
+Mr. Barthelemy’s qualifications to sit on the Company’s Board include his extensive experience in the bioprocessing field, including large scale biologics manufacturing and commercialization of consumables used in bioprocessing.

 Glenn P. Muir has served as a director of Repligen since October 2015.
-Mr. Muir brings over 30 years of experience to the director role, including 26 years with Hologic, Inc., a large multi-national medical device and diagnostics company where he most recently served as Chief Financial Officer and Executive Vice President.
-Mr. Muir retired in May 2014 from Hologic, where he helped steer the company’s evolution from a venturebacked single product company to a publicly traded diversified organization with over 5,000 employees and $2.5 billion in revenue.
+Mr. Muir brings over 30 years of experience to the director role, including 26 years with Hologic, Inc. (“Hologic”), a large multi-national medical device and diagnostics company where he most recently served as Chief Financial Officer and Executive Vice President.
+Mr. Muir retired in May 2014 from Hologic, where he helped steer the company’s evolution from a venture-backed single product company to a publicly traded diversified organization with over 5,000 employees and $2.5 billion in revenue.
 He joined Hologic in 1988 and served as Chief Financial Officer since 1992 and Executive Vice President since 2000.
 Prior to Hologic, Mr. Muir was with Metallon Engineered Materials Co., a private company where from 1986-1988 he held the role of Vice President, Finance.
 Previously, from 1981-1984, he was a Senior Auditor with Arthur Andersen & Co.
-Mr. Muir serves on the board of directors of the medical technology company Neuronetics, Inc. and life science company G1 Therapeutics, Inc. Previously, Mr. Muir served on the board of directors of ReWalk Robotics Ltd. from July 2014 to December 2017.
+Mr. Muir also serves on the board of directors of two publicly traded companies: medical technology company, Neuronetics, Inc., and life science company G1 Therapeutics, Inc., and one privately held company: medical device company Impulse Dynamics Limited.
+Previously, Mr. Muir served on the board of directors of ReWalk Robotics Ltd. from July 2014 to December 2017.
 Mr. Muir is a Certified Public Accountant with a Bachelors of Business Administration from the University of Massachusetts, Amherst.
-He also earned an M.S from Bentley University and an M.B.A. from Harvard University.
-Mr. Muir’s qualifications to sit on Repligen’s Board of Directors include his extensive experience with integrating strategic acquisitions and leading the financial operations for a global manufacturing and commercial organization.
+He also earned an M.S. from Bentley University and an M.B.A. from Harvard University.
+Mr. Muir’s qualifications to sit on Repligen’s Board include his extensive experience with integrating strategic acquisitions and leading the financial operations for a global manufacturing and commercial organization.